 Student voice is valued and promoted at Gawler Primary School.
 In 2019 a 'School Leaders' model was introduced.
-There are four main leaders who will be in charge of an 'Action Group'.
-The four areas are: Public Relations, Sports, Environment and Learning/Wellbeing.
-Students need to apply to either be a leader or a committee member of one of the areas.
-The students meet fortnightly with the Deputy Principal.
+There are four student leaders who are in charge of an 'Action Group'.
+These action groups include: Public Relations, Sports, Environment and Learning/Wellbeing.
+Students need to apply to be a leader or a committee member of one of the action groups.
+Students meet weekly.

-Class meetings occur regularly in each class and give opportunity for every students to make comment about issues in the class and the school.
+Class meetings occur regularly and give students the opportunity to make comment about issues/suggestions for the school.